ZaPicc/WRO2023-PA-WISETREELOVERS/README.md

 All the team behind ROS, slam and nav2

-And specially thanks to FUNDASTEAM for sending us Angel Zaldaño Gutierrez to try to help us, but he only said that we should ask to chatgpt to act like an integrator of systems.
+And specially thanks to FUNDASTEAM for sending us Angel Zaldaño Gutierrez to try to help us, he said that we should ask to chatgpt to act like an integrator of systems.

 ## Team name
 The team is name "Mystical Tree Lovers" this name was made because we love mystical trees with faces, it's something complicated but we hope you understand it.